kaaninchen/Gleiswechsel/README.md

 Place the audio file of your desired station in [src/data/announcements](src/data/announcements/) with the EXACT name of the station.
 The bot will automatically check if an audio file with the stations name exists, and if it does, play it.

+You don't have to restart the bot after placing new audio files in the folder.

 #### `map:`
 The bot can generate a map of your route in the `/info` embed.
 Set `map` to `true` to enable.